Chronology

 Fall 1936

 Starts eighth grade at Franklin School for Boys, a private school in Manhattan.
-Interest in art is piqued because Franklin offers no such instruction.
+Interest in art is piqued, offering a respite from school instruction.
 During high school, studies French and Latin.

 1937

 Enrolls in Saturday morning watercolor classes at the New York School of Fine and Applied Art (now Parsons School of Design).
-Paints still lifes and flower arrangements using watercolor and opaque watercolor; also works directly from the model.
+Paints still lifes and flower arrangements using watercolor and opaque watercolor; also works directly from the model.2Oral history interview with Roy Lichtenstein, November 15, 1963–January 15, 1964.
+Archives of American Art, Smithsonian Institution.
+[Conducted by Richard Baker Brown.]

 During high school, studies the clarinet and plays the piano.
-With friend Don Wolf, visits jazz clubs.
+Visits jazz clubs with friend Don Wolf.
 Forms a small band.

 Summer 1937

-Makes "romantic watercolors" of the forest trees and lake while at camp in Maine.
+Makes "romantic watercolors" of the forest trees and lake while at camp in Maine.3Oral history interview with Roy Lichtenstein, November 15, 1963–January 15, 1964.
+Archives of American Art, Smithsonian Institution.
+[Conducted by Richard Baker Brown.]

-Receives first art book, Thomas Craven’s Modern Art: The Men, the Movements, the Meaning.
+Receives first art book, Thomas Craven’s Modern Art: The Men, the Movements, the Meaning.4Oral history interview with Roy Lichtenstein, November 15, 1963–January 15, 1964.
+Archives of American Art, Smithsonian Institution.
+[Conducted by Richard Baker Brown.]

 1938